 Carbon is in glucose and travels in the food chain.

-We breathe out the carbon dioxide.
-Carbon dioxide goes out into the air.
+We use the energy and breathe out the carbon dioxide.
+Carbon dioxide is released into the air.

-Over time the carbon was buried deeper and deeper.
+Over time the carbon became buried deeper and deeper.

 The Sun gives us energy.